Hello!

 I fast twice a week; I give tithes of all that I possess.’
 (Luke 18:9–12)

 If we had someone in our church congregation who paid their tithes and fasted twice a week, would look up to them as a shining example of godliness.
-We exalt people who are good at being good, and like this Pharisee, they often exalt themselves and have contempt others.
+We exalt people who are good at being good, and like this Pharisee, they often exalt themselves and have contempt for others.
 Yet, the ego’s boast is always empty, for it is void of the glory of God.
 The Pharisees’ glory was finite.
 It could be measured and compared, a dead giveaway that it was flesh and not Spirit.
 Notice how many times he says the pronoun “I” in his prayer.
 He was not giving honor to God, but to himself.

 Like Nebuchadnezzar, this fellow in Jesus’s parable is an overt example of ego.
 Yet, how often do we make our own good, even our service to God, our glory?
 Christians exalt in souls saved, buildings built, and the size of our congregations.
 We boast in our good deeds, and we want everyone to know how we help the poor and reach out to those we think are below us.
 We even boast about our suffering!
 Religion is often the angel of light Paul warned about (II Corinthians 11:14).
 If we seek to gain approval or if we look down on others not as “godly” as us, our glory is the ego’s gain, not God’s.